 This is an area that Wynne explains has been a key focus for RS Components in recent years.
 “At RS Components we are keen to support the education sector and help those institutions to attract and educate the next generation of young engineers,” he explains.
 “For example, I recently visited the head of the robotics department at a major university to talk through what areas of research they are targeting in the next couple of years and the components and robotic products that will be required to support that work.
 We will aim to stock those parts so that we meet the demand and help those students to innovate.

 “When it's safe to do so, we are also taking the RS Titan II truck [a 35-tonne truck loaded with interactive innovative engineering technology] to schools, universities and exhibitions to help promote STEM subjects and engineering as a career by letting young people get their hands on the gadgets.”

 Fernandes believes that hands-on experience is essential when it comes to inspiring future engineers.
 “We want young people to make the connection between the subjects they study in school and the practical application,” she says.
 “It’s a chance to show them the exciting jobs they could potentially get if they go down the STEM route.”

-RS is also heavily involved in supporting the university sector when it comes to teaching practical skills.
-Through RS’s DesignSpark initiative, engineers have access to 3D design software free of charge, which they can use to create products, and a peer forum/community where they can post their ideas and ask for support and feedback.
+RS Components is also heavily involved in supporting the university sector when it comes to teaching practical skills.
+Through RS Component’s DesignSpark initiative, engineers have access to 3D design software free of charge, which they can use to create products, and a peer forum/community where they can post their ideas and ask for support and feedback.

-In addition, RS has developed RS University to complement DesignSpark in the classroom.
-“RS University is based around DesignSpark, where we provide free teaching materials that lecturers can use or adapt for their classes,” says Manduvi.
+In addition, we have developed RS University to complement DesignSpark in the classroom.
+“RS University is based around DesignSpark, where we provide free teaching materials that lecturers can use or adapt for their classes,” says Wynne.
 “In addition, we run workshops to help both lecturers and engineering students make the most of DesignSpark’s software.”